product-science/docs/docs/ios/xcode.md

 You will need to use the github credentials supplied by PSi to above to follow these steps:

-1. Download the lastest PSTools-PLATFORM.zip from [this link](https://github.com/product-science/PSios/releases) and unzip it
+1. Download the latest PSTools-PLATFORM.zip from [this link](https://github.com/product-science/PSios/releases) and unzip it
 2. Install PSTools/PSCliCodeInjector.pkg on your Mac with double-click
 3. Copy PSTools/PSKit to ps-workdir i.e.
 `cp -r PSTools/PSKit .`